aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 ### Step 3: Deploy the upstream pipeline resources

 Next let us provison all the pipeline resources :
-- DynamoDB Table
+- DynamoDB table as source data
-- Kinesis Data Streams
+- Kinesis Data Streams and Firehose for pushing the steam data to S3 Tables
-- Lambda to process stream
+- Lambda to process stream from DynamoDB
 - Lambda as custom resource to create S3 Table Bucket, Namespace & Table.

-At this point you can now synthesize the CloudFormation template for this code.
+At this point, you can now synthesize the CloudFormation template for this code.

 ```
 cdk synth
 ```
-Note : If you encounter "RuntimeError: Cannot find module '@aws-cdk/cx-api'", then follow the below steps :
+Note : If you encounter "RuntimeError: Cannot find module '@aws-cdk/cx-api'", then follow the below steps and run 'cdk synth' again:
 ```
 # Remove existing CDK packages
 pip uninstall aws-cdk.cx-api aws-cdk-lib -y